 3. Some outdoor events need more work than others

 Is your event being held in an already existing outdoor facility?
 Great!
 That cuts your work in half.
 Otherwise, are you targeting a raw, uncommon area?
-Then advance planning and coordination is critical.
-You can expect to be in charge of everything — power, toilets, communications, equipment and food, among others.
+Then advanced planning and coordination are critical.
+You can expect to be in charge of everything — power, toilets, communications, equipment, and food, among others.
 Make arrangements to bring everything to the venue, and taking everything out of the venue after the event is done.

 4. Load in, load out

 Think beyond the event schedule itself, and factor in “loading in” and “loading out” time for everything, including arrangements for power, security, sanitation and other elements of the outdoor event.

 Take photos of the venue, including a sketch and use markers to denote where you want your vendors, et. al. to be set up.
 How will the equipment be loaded in?
 The crew and guests?
 Have a meeting at the venue in advance, with all of your suppliers, so that you can all coordinate the downloading of equipment, parking of trucks, parking space for guests, and other possible needs.

 Foodway stations, DJ, and areas that will need lights all will need power stations.
 If there are not enough, tell your vendors to bring extension cords, and check the power load per plug.
 Coffee makers and crock pots should not share extension cords with sound equipment.
 Also, have a back-up power system on standby.

 7. Ensure the comfort of guests

 Have a steady supply of drinking water and drinking fountains.
 Make sure they're spread all around the venue.
 Some events, like concerts, provide hosing for crowds.
 Consider renting portable air conditioners, too.

 You don’t want any mistakes made here.
 A lack of restroom facilities, or poor toilet facilities, can ruin your event.
 Make sure you have enough sanitation equipment not just for the guests but also for the crew.